deepasavita/food-waste-mangement-system/README.md

 # 🥗 Food Waste Management System

 This is **my final year project**, built as a complete web-based solution to reduce food wastage and help feed the needy.
-It creates a platform that connects food donors, NGOs, and delivery persons for efficient collection and distribution of excess food.
+It creates a platform that connects food donors, NGOs, and delivery personnel for efficient collection and distribution of excess food.

 The system is developed using **PHP**, **HTML/CSS/JavaScript**, and **MySQL**, and includes features like donation tracking, user management, delivery coordination, and a chatbot for support.

 ---

 ## 🚀 Features